faisalmlalani/faisalmlalani.github.io/_posts/2020-04-07-the-crazy-ones-in-ladakh.md

 After some deliberation, Shubham and I agreed to fill the bike up with as much petrol as we could, and leave the canister on the side of the road, with a sign for future (and smarter) travelers to take advantage of.

 At this point, we were both a little tuckered out.
 It had been only 20 minutes into our 3-day journey, and already we had faced a seemingly endless stream of struggle.
 But I was used to struggle, especially during travel.
-I was okay; Shubham was who I was worried about.
+I was okay; Shubham was who my concern was for.
+But again, he valiently proved I had nothing to worry about.

 _How are you holding up?_